tomascapek/Simple-LLVM-project/README.md

 # Simple LLVM project

-Simple program, created using hammer, duck tape and magic of Gandalf the grey.
+Simple program, created using hammer and duck tape.

 It initialize LLVM 'structures', create prototypes for printf and scanf and call them.